bald-cap/COVID-ANALYSIS/README.md

 2. Calculate the linear regression between temperature and hospitalisation.
 - Draw your scatter plot with your correlation coefficient and your linear gradient.

+Calculate the linear regression between intense care and deaths.
+- Draw your scatter plot with your correlation coefficient and your linear gradient.

 ### DONE BUT NOT PLOTTED
 - Correlation Coefficient between TEMP and HOSP